-The 6th Annual UAHuntsville Invitational Honor Band seeks to provide qualified middle and high school students with a world-class clinic experience, facilitated by today's leading wind band conductors and composers.
+The 7th Annual UAHuntsville Invitational Honor Band providea qualified middle and high school students with a world-class clinic experience, facilitated by today's leading wind band conductors and composers.

-Clinicians: Dr. Catherine Rand and Mr. Rob Grice
+Clinicians: Dr. John Lynch and Mr. Randall Standridge

 Location of Clinic: Thurber Arts Center, Randolph School, Garth Road, Huntsville